About the FSB

 members across 33 regions and 194 branches.

-Our lobbying arm - led by the Westminster Press and Parliamentary office - applies pressure on MPs, Government and Whitehall and puts the FSB viewpoint over to the media.
+Our lobbying arm - led by the Westminster Press and Parliamentary office - puts pressure on the Government in Whitehall and EU institutions in Brussels, and put the issues affecting FSB members over to the media.
 The FSB also has Press and Parliamentary Offices in Glasgow, Cardiff and Belfast to lobby the devolved assemblies.
 Development Managers work alongside members in our regions to further FSB influence at a regional level.

 In addition, Member Services is committed to delivering a wide range of high quality, good value business services to members of the FSB.
 These services will be subject to continuing review and will represent a positive enhancement to the benefit of membership of the Leading Business Organisation in the UK.
 See the full range of FSB benefits.